fergonco/fergonco.github.io/_posts/2017-09-06-Traffic prediction based on public transport transit times (II).md

 Then I realized that the routes between some stops where wrong, and so where the speeds calculated between those stops.
 To correct the speeds I had to undo the speed calculation using the wrong route lengths, obtain the time between stops and calculate the speed again with the right route length.
 Very entertaining.

 Then I realized that there were speeds equal to 3402km/h !!
 What happened?
 Probably some wrong data coming from the API or detecting the vehicle arrival.
-But, as I am processing the data before I save it on the database I cannot know the reason easily.
+But, as I am processing the data before I save it on the database I cannot easily know the reason.

 The current database design does not store speeds anymore, just the time between stops.
-The speed is calculated later, when the data is processed for visualization or for analysis, where I can use the route lengths that I know are true at that moment.
+The speed is calculated later, when the data is processed for visualization or for analysis, where I can use the route lengths that I know are true at the moment.

 ### TPG API fails